-5.1 Regulatory Halts
+5.15.1.
+Regulatory Halts

-Section 5.1 of the Regulation applies when a regulatory halt has been imposed by a regulation services provider, a recognized exchange or a recognized quotation and trade reporting system.
+Section 5.1 of the Regulation applies when a regulatory halt has been imposed by a regulation services provider, a recognized exchange, or a recognized quotation and trade reporting system.
 A regulatory halt, as referred to in section 5.1 of the Regulation, is one that is imposed to maintain a fair and orderly market, including halts related to a timely disclosure policy, or because there has been a violation of regulatory requirements.
-In the view of the Canadian securities regulatory authorities, an order may trade on a marketplace despite the fact that trading of the security has been suspended because the issuer of the security has ceased to meet minimum listing or quotation requirements, or has failed to pay to the recognized exchange, or the recognized quotation and trade reporting system any fees in respect of the listing or quotation of securities of the issuer.
-Similarly an order may trade on a marketplace despite the fact that trading of the security has been delayed or halted because of technical problems affecting only the trading system of the recognized exchange, or recognized quotation and trade reporting system.
+In the view of the Canadian securities regulatory authorities, an order may trade on a marketplace despite the fact that trading of the security has been suspended because the issuer of the security has ceased to meet minimum listing or quotation requirements, or has failed to pay to the recognized exchange, or the recognized quotation and trade reporting system-or the exchange or quotation and trade reporting system recognized for the purposes of the Regulation and Regulation 21-101 Respecting Marketplace operation ("Regulation 21-101") any fees in respect of the listing or quotation of securities of the issuer.
+Similarly, an order may trade on a marketplace despite the fact that trading of the security has been delayed or halted because of technical problems affecting only the trading system of the recognized exchange, or recognized quotation and trade reporting system or exchange or quotation and trade reporting system recognized for the purposes of the Regulation and Regulation 21-101.